-The American Psychiatric Association defines psychiatry as being "focused on the diagnosis, treatment and prevention of mental, emotional and behavioral disorders.
-Psychiatry is a medical science (or branch of medicine) and it considers both the social and biological factors that affect the individual.
+The American Psychiatric Association defines psychiatry as being "focused on the diagnosis, treatment, and prevention of mental, emotional, and behavioral disorders."
+In other words, psychiatry is a medical science that considers the social and biological context of individuals.

 - Both fields involve intensive study and training

-- Both have access to some of the same diagnostic tools
+- Both professionals have some of the same diagnostic tools

-- Psychologists specialize in an array of talk therapies
+- Psychologists usually have experience in an array of talk therapies

 - In most states, only psychiatrists can prescribe medication

 - Psychiatrists can use physical treatments, such as shock therapy

 - Psychiatrists often handle the most severe mental health cases

 Both psychiatrists and psychologists are doctors who have completed intensive courses combining both education and training.
 In brief, psychiatrists are medical doctors who have received the distinction of Doctor of Medicine (M.D.) or Doctor of Osteopathic Medicine (D.O.).
 Psychologists, on the other hand, have completed a doctoral degree that entitles them to be addressed as "doctor" and have received either a Doctor of Philosophy (Ph.D.) in Psychology or Doctor of Psychology (Psy.D.).

 Psychiatrists complete the same medical school education as all other medical doctors.
 They learn all about the different systems in the body, including various illnesses that can affect these systems and how these illnesses can be identified and treated.
 They take courses in anatomy, behavioral science, biochemistry, neuroscience, and psychiatry, among many other areas.
 In addition, they're exposed to working in a minimum of six specialist areas.